How To Build a Nourishing Morning and Evening Routine That Works For You

 2 | Make it your own

 Your morning routine doesn’t always have to be waking up at 6.30 am and then doing yoga or meditation.
-It can be lying in bed for an extra hour and watching a bit of TV or just sitting comfortably in silence.

-- How does this make me feel?
+• How does this ritual make me feel?

-- Does this work for me?
+• Does this ritual work for me?

 3 | Create a realistic time-frame